jasminebrewer/jasminebrewer.github.io/index.md

 ## Education

-- Ph.D. in Physics 2020
+MIT Center for Theoretical Physics (2015-2020)
-  * MIT Center for Theoretical Physics (2015-2020)
+ * Ph.D. in Physics conferred 2020
-- B.Sc. in Engineering Physics 2015
+University of Colorado at Boulder (2011-2015)
-  * University of Colorado at Boulder (2011-2015)
+ * B.Sc. in Engineering Physics (minor in Mathematics) conferred 2015